fission/examples/python/README.md

 - `guestbook/` is a more realistic demonstration of using Python and Fission to create a serverless guestbook.
 - `sourcepkg/` is an example of how to use the Fission Python Build environment to resolve (pip) dependencies before deploying the function.
+- `votingapp/` demonstrates how to use a Fission function to connect to a relational database like Postgres & person basic operations

 ## Getting Started